tytydraco/yessleep/out/I_thought_I_accidentally_killed_my_wife_In_reality_she_may_have_never_been_alive_in_the_first_place.md

 Next, I ran my fingertips along the length of the right arm.
 Her shell was sturdy and firm, like thick plastic, save the underside of her wrist, which had more of a silky consistency.

-*Maybe the area served a ventilatory purpose.
-But then what about the watch?*
+*Why was this area different, and what did that have to do with the watch?*

 Leaving the closet, I locked the doors behind me and checked the timepiece that was still hanging at the base of the tap.
-When I placed the obsidian strap up to a light bulb, sure enough, it seemed to be equipt with thousands of tiny holes.
-Protective, porous metal, I theorized.
+When I placed the obsidian strap up to a light bulb, it seemed to be equipt with thousands of tiny holes.
+Protective, porous metal with an unclear purpose.

 As I lingered in front of the sink, my detachment from the situation abruptly waned.
 Standing where she had only a few hours ago, the floodgate’s destruction was inevitable.
 I thought of her laugh, her smile, her empathy and her kindness, causing bitter tears to fall softly into the basin.